blakeblackshear/frigate/docs/docs/configuration/object_detectors.md

 The OpenVINO detector type runs an OpenVINO IR model on AMD and Intel CPUs, Intel GPUs and Intel VPU hardware.
 To configure an OpenVINO detector, set the `"type"` attribute to `"openvino"`.

-The OpenVINO device to be used is specified using the `"device"` attribute according to the naming conventions in the [Device Documentation](https://docs.openvino.ai/latest/openvino_docs_OV_UG_Working_with_devices.html).
-Other supported devices could be `AUTO`, `CPU`, `GPU`, `MYRIAD`, etc. If not specified, the default OpenVINO device will be selected by the `AUTO` plugin.
+The OpenVINO device to be used is specified using the `"device"` attribute according to the naming conventions in the [Device Documentation](https://docs.openvino.ai/2024/openvino-workflow/running-inference/inference-devices-and-modes.html).
+The most common devices are `CPU` and `GPU`.
+Currently, there is a known issue with using `AUTO`.
+For backwards compatibility, Frigate will attempt to use `GPU` if `AUTO` is set in your configuration.

 OpenVINO is supported on 6th Gen Intel platforms (Skylake) and newer.
 It will also run on AMD CPUs despite having no official support for it.
 A supported Intel platform is required to use the `GPU` device with OpenVINO.
-The `MYRIAD` device may be run on any platform, including Arm devices.
-For detailed system requirements, see [OpenVINO System Requirements](https://www.intel.com/content/www/us/en/developer/tools/openvino-toolkit/system-requirements.html)
+For detailed system requirements, see [OpenVINO System Requirements](https://docs.openvino.ai/2024/about-openvino/release-notes-openvino/system-requirements.html)

+### Supported Models

+#### SSDLite MobileNet v2

 An OpenVINO model is provided in the container at `/openvino-model/ssdlite_mobilenet_v2.xml` and is used by this detector type by default.
 The model comes from Intel's Open Model Zoo [SSDLite MobileNet V2](https://github.com/openvinotoolkit/open_model_zoo/tree/master/models/public/ssdlite_mobilenet_v2) and is converted to an FP16 precision IR model.
 Use the model configuration shown below when using the OpenVINO detector with the default model.